Managing investment risk: 3 factors that can help reduce investment risk

 When markets start to fluctuate, it may be tempting to make changes to your investment portfolio.
 But history shows that those who stay invested throughout market and economic cycles are more likely to earn positive returns in the long run.

-Asset allocation refers to the way you weight the investments in your portfolio to meet your financial goals.
+Asset allocation refers to the way you weigh the investments in your portfolio to meet your financial goals.
 It's the act of investing in different asset classes — such as stocks, bonds, alternative investments and cash — that should also take your risk tolerance, tax situation and time horizon into account.

 Asset allocation